 The accompanying consolidated financial statements have been prepared assuming that Medicure Inc. will continue as a going concern.
-As discussed in note 2(c) to the consolidated financial statements, Medicure Inc. has experienced losses and has accumulated a deficit of \$125,877,356 since incorporation and a working capital deficiency of \$2,065,539 as at May 31, 2013 that raises substantial doubt about its ability to continue as a going concern.
+As discussed in note 2(c) to the consolidated financial statements, Medicure Inc. has experienced losses and has accumulated a deficit of \$127,516,308 since incorporation and has a working capital deficiency of \$869,164 as at May 31, 2014.
+These conditions raise substantial doubt about its ability to continue as a going concern.
 Management's plans in regard to this matter are also described in note 2(c).
 The consolidated financial statements do not include any adjustments that might result from the outcome of this uncertainty.